 One of the most effective ways to maintain productivity is by creating a schedule and blocking out specific business hours in your day.
 A robust schedule will help boost productivity.
 Also, set clear deadlines for yourself, even for projects where the client does not have a definitive deadline.

 Assigning deadlines for yourself ensures that you squeeze in as much as possible.
-It will keep you on your toes and give you the needed momentum, as well as help to hold yourself accountable.
+It will keep you on your toes, give you the needed momentum, and help you hold yourself accountable.
+Time management is the most important skill for successful freelancers.

 3. Be part of Community Discussions

 Stay engaged in community discussions and communicate with people in your particular industry.
-This will give you an insight into new trends in your niche that you may not know about, leads on new job opportunities, word-of-mouth recommendations, plus a sense of camaraderie.
+This will give you an insight into new trends in your niche that you may not know about.
+They will also give you leads on new job opportunities, word-of-mouth recommendations, plus a sense of camaraderie.

-Be part of industry discussions on LinkedIn, Twitter, Facebook groups, and any other social media platforms.
-Attend networking events.
+Be part of industry discussions on LinkedIn, Twitter, Facebook groups, and other social media platforms.
+You’ll find most freelancers on Facebook communities.
+There, they help each other, give advice and post freelance job opportunities.
+You should also attend networking events.

-Position yourself as a thought leader in your field by initiating relevant talks on your industry.
+Position yourself as a thought leader by initiating relevant talks on your industry.
 That alone will help build credibility for your brand.

 See Related: Best Jobs Where You Work Alone | Solo Jobs